The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 Coalitions and Growing Friction with Casinos

-"Just like how the bank lobby attacked crypto claiming it's “not safe”: the attacks on prediction markets aren’t about protecting consumers, they're about protecting monopolies and the profits they fear losing.
+A coalition has launched for prediction markets alongside Crypto.com, Robinhood, Coinbase, and Underdog.
+According to the coalition's statement: "Just like how the bank lobby attacked crypto claiming it's 'not safe': the attacks on prediction markets aren't about protecting consumers, they're about protecting monopolies and the profits they fear losing."

-The Coalition will work with policymakers to educate the public about how prediction markets work and how they differ from casinos and sportsbooks.
-With prediction markets, there is no “house” and no penalty for winning.
-People trade in a transparent and competitive environment against each other, just like the stock market." says the coalition in an X post. https://x.com/mansourtarek_/status/1999227324294992182
+"The Coalition will work with policymakers to educate the public about how prediction markets work and how they differ from casinos and sportsbooks.
+With prediction markets, there is no 'house' and no penalty for winning.
+People trade in a transparent and competitive environment against each other, just like the stock market."

-"The coalition's formation comes amid a growing fissure in the gambling industry over prediction markets. from Prediction markets launch coalition amid sports betting fight
+The coalition's formation comes amid a growing fissure in the gambling industry over prediction markets:

-• The American Gaming Association — whose members include land-based casino chains like MGM and Caesars — has launched a campaign blasting prediction markets as unlawful.
+• The American Gaming Association (whose members include land-based casino chains like MGM and Caesars) has launched a campaign blasting prediction markets as unlawful.

 Gambling isn't usually a "one-and-done" activity because it taps directly into the brain's dopamine system—the same reward pathway triggered by excitement, anticipation, and risk.
 Each time someone places a bet, the brain gets a burst of dopamine, especially when the outcome is uncertain.
 That feeling can be powerful, and for some people, it creates a cycle of chasing the next thrill, win, or near-miss.